safe-sky/atlas-standalone/README.md

 ## Prerequisites

+1. A license file.
+You need to get a valid license file from Safe Sky, and then place it as `data/atlas/license.pem` in this directory.
+Contact `support@safe-sky.net`.

+2. Docker & Docker Compose.
 The Docker parts are wrapped in a compose file, making it as simple as possible to get an environment up and running.
    This includes an identity provider (Keycloak).
-To be able to run this, Docker needs to be installed with Docker Compose support.
+To be able to run this, Docker need s to be installed with Docker Compose support.

 ## Variables